Language

 Capabilities snapshot

-• Age checks: face-based age estimation (can be completely anonymous or, optionally, can be used to corroborate the data of birth shown on a photo ID)
+• Age checks: face-based age estimation (can be completely anonymous or, optionally, can be used to corroborate the date of birth shown on a photo ID)

 • Scale and deployment: SDKs for iOS, Android, and web; available directly or through FaceTec partners